Alfred A. Edmond Jr.

 Senior Vice President/ Executive Editor at Large

-Alfred Edmond Jr. is Senior Vice President/Chief Content Officer of Black Enterprise.
+Alfred Edmond Jr. is Senior Vice President/Executive Editor at Large of Black Enterprise.
 He is a content leader, brand representative and expert resource for all platforms under Black Enterprise.
-Edmond is responsible for overseeing editorial/content policies, enforcing quality standards for major franchises and company partnerships including BlackEnterprise.com; Black Enterprise Magazine; events such as the Black Enterprise Entrepreneurs Conference and the Women of Power Summit; and the television show Our World with Black Enterprise.
+Edmond is responsible for providing brand, marketing and content leadership as a member of the multimedia company’s senior management team, for major franchises including BlackEnterprise.com; the BE Modern Man digital campaign, and national professional development and leadership events such as Black Men XCEL.

 Prior to accepting his current position, Edmond was Sr. VP/Multimedia Editor-at-Large of Black Enterprise, overseeing content and circulation marketing for the company, while also providing brand and content leadership across media platforms.
 From 2008 through 2010, Edmond held the position of senior vice president/editor-in-chief of BlackEnterprise.com, responsible for the development of the Website’s content, as well as the hiring and overall supervision of the editorial staff.
 In this position, Edmond played an important leadership role in the transition of Black Enterprise from print magazine publisher to a digital-first multimedia content company.